wso2/docs-updates/en/docs/updates/best-practices.md

     Frequent update of products will ensure the product is bug free and always  up to dated with new features, security enhancements and improvements.
 WSO2 recommends updating your systems weekly or bi-weekly.
-Before directly applying any updates to your production system, WSO2 always recommends applying any update to lower environments such an testing, development or staging environments which has a similar product distribution as in production environment.
+Before directly applying any updates to your production system, WSO2 always recommends applying any update to lower environments such as testing, development or staging environments which has a similar product distribution as in production environment.

 2. Add custom configurations or modifications